GabeScott/standard-works-vault/General Conference/1993 October - Strength in the Savior.md

 # Strength in the Savior

-*By By Chieko N. Okazaki - First Counselor in the Relief Society General Presidency*
+By Chieko N. Okazaki - *First Counselor in the Relief Society General Presidency*

 *Given in the October session of the 1993 General Conference*